zacharychristian/OpenGov-Insights/README.md

 - Logged all jobs with success/failure status.
 - Streamlit dashboard to visualize data.
   - Parquet files used to streamline dashboard dtaa ingestion.

+## Future Enhancements:
+- Sending transformed data to S3 along with PostgreSQl.
+This would allow dynamic changes to the data in the Streamlit dashboard, instead of using static files.
+- Unit testing